coder-forge-admin/big-o-js/README.md

 ### Roadmap

- - acceptance and unit tests
+ - test with more than one argument
+ - allow user defined generator's for argument incrementation.
  - remove noise from chart
- - this cool thing called a configurable configuration implementation.
- - set user defined generator's for argument incrementation.
- - and hopefully something like: http://bl.ocks.org/simenbrekken/6634070
+ - and hopefully something like: http://bl.ocks.org/simenbrekken/6634070 with start/stop btn's